 Yes, these are great suggestions, but you can't just print this article and put it on a shelf and forget about it.

 You both need to commit to these behaviors and make them part of your life together.
 Accept the challenge to implement them on a regular basis in your marriage.
 Over time, they can become part of your successful marriage.

-- Premarital Skills Training: Aaron believes that premarital education can teach couples "to handle conflict and support each other ...
+Premarital education can teach couples, according to the Aron's, "to handle conflict and support each other ...
 The evidence is that 10 to 20 years later, people are doing a lot better in their marriage.
 They're less likely to be divorced, less likely to be unhappy."
-He also recommends marriage enrichment courses for couples who have been married for many years.
+Marriage enrichment courses for couples who have been married for many years are also encouraged.

-- Fight Fair: It's one of those "duh" recommendations, but truly, learning how to handle marital conflict in healthy ways can lower divorce rates.
+It's one of those "duh" recommendations, but truly, learning how to handle marital conflict in healthy ways can lower divorce rates.
 If you fight to win or try to avoid conflict, you are setting yourselves up for a divorce.
-Fighting fair can strengthen your marriage.
-Knowing when to apologize and how to forgive are also important marital skills that the two of you need to incorporate into your marriage.

-- Treat Depression: Even though your own mental health may suffer if you have a depressed spouse, don't think you can make things better for both of you by trying to treat your spouse's depression yourself.
+Even though your own mental health may suffer if you have a depressed spouse, don't think you can make things better for both of you by trying to treat your spouse's depression yourself.
 "The best thing they can do for the relationship is get therapy."
-If your depressed spouse will not see a doctor, consider seeing a counselor on your own and that you take care of yourself emotionally and physically.
+If your depressed spouse will not see a doctor, consider seeing a counselor on your own so you take care of yourself emotionally and physically.

 Offer Just Enough Support